WangX-Lab/scPathClus/README.md

 ![image](https://github.com/WangX-Lab/scPathClus/assets/54932820/25164681-65aa-460e-a11a-0454347e6767)

 # Description
-With the input of single-cell RNA sequencing data, scPathClus first uses [UCell](https://github.com/carmonalab/UCell) to transform a expression matrix into a single-cell pathway enrichment matrix.
+With the input of single-cell RNA sequencing data, scPathClus first uses [UCell](https://github.com/carmonalab/UCell) to transform the expression matrix into a single-cell pathway enrichment matrix.
 Then, an autoencoder is used to obtain the low-dimensional pathway latent feature matrix.
 Next, the latent feature matrix is embedded into scanpy to perform single-cell clustering.
 # Prerequisites
 R:
 - UCell 2.2.0